-The College employed 208 people (expressed as headcount), of whom 102 were teaching staff.

-The college enrolled 1,889 16-to-18 year-old students and 288 HE students.

-The College has £1,420k of net assets (inclusive of £6,954k pension liability) and long term debt of £2,501k.
+- Employees 221 people (expressed as headcount); 112 teaching staff, 109 support staff - The college enrolled 1,955 16-to-18 year-old students and 264 HE students. - The College has £6,765k of net assets (inclusive of £1,610k pension liability) and long term debt of £2,337k.

-The College site has outstanding accommodation from which to deliver education.
-Further development will be implemented as part of the property strategy 2021 in order to ensure all parts of the estate remain fit for purpose and comply with legislative requirements.
-In particular the college is refurbishing an existing building to create a T level delivery base at a cost of £740k to be 50% funded by the college and the Department for Education.
+The College site has excellent accommodation from which to deliver education.
+A programme of development is in place as part of the property strategy which aims to ensure all parts of the estate remain fit for purpose and comply with legislative requirements.

+The college has refurbished an existing building to create a T level delivery base at a planned cost of £740k with a 50% funding contribution from the Department for Education.
+The building was completed for occupation in August 2022.